-- "Accumulated Income Payment" or "AIP" means Earnings on your Contributions and/or Government Grants that you may receive from your plan if your Beneficiary does not pursue post-secondary education and you meet certain conditions set by the federal government or by the Plan. - "Act" means the Income Tax Act (Canada) and the regulations thereunder, as amended from time to time. - "Beneficiary" means a physical person designated individually by a Subscriber under the Plan. - "Contract" means the agreement a subscriber enters into with us when they open an education savings plan. - "Contribution" means the amount a Subscriber pays into a plan; fees are deducted from your Contributions and the remaining amount is invested in your plan. - "Custodian" means The Bank of Nova Scotia Trust Company or any successor or assignee of the latter in the duties of the Custodian, as agreed by the Manager. - "Discretionary Payment" means a payment, other than a fee refund that Beneficiaries of the Plan may receive, which is made in addition to their EAPs, as determined by the Foundation in its sole discretion.
-The purpose of the Discretionary Payment is to enhance the EAP to beneficiaries, whose subscribers have met all of the terms of their contract until the Maturity Date. - "Earnings" means any money earned on your (i) Contributions and (ii) Government Grants, such as interest based on the stated coupon, dividends, realized capital gains/losses and unrealized capital gains/losses net of income, including amounts earned thereon.1 - "Educational assistance payment" or "EAP" means any amount that the Foundation may have the Manager pay to a qualified Beneficiary or for their account under the terms of a plan establishing an RESP in the Plan. - "Eligible Studies" means post-secondary educational programs that meet the Plan's requirements for a Beneficiary to receive EAPs. - "Government Grants" means any financial grant, bond or incentive offered by the federal government, or by a provincial government, to assist with saving for post-secondary education in an RESP. - "Income" has the same meaning as Earnings.
+- "Accumulated Income Payment" or "AIP" means Earnings on your Contributions and/or Government Grants that you may receive from your plan if your Beneficiary does not pursue post-secondary education and you meet certain conditions set by the federal government or by the Plan. - "Act" means the Income Tax Act (Canada) and the regulations thereunder, as amended from time to time. - "Beneficiary" means a physical person designated individually by a Subscriber under the Plan. - "Contract" means the agreement a subscriber enters into with us when they open an education savings plan. - "Contribution" means the amount a Subscriber pays into a plan; fees are deducted from your Contributions and the remaining amount is invested in your plan. - "Custodian" means The Bank of Nova Scotia Trust Company or any successor or assignee of the latter in the duties of the Custodian, as agreed by the Manager. - "Earnings" means any money earned on your (i) Contributions and (ii) Government Grants, such as interest based on the stated coupon, dividends, realized capital gains/losses and unrealized capital gains/losses net of income, including amounts earned thereon.1 - "Educational assistance payment" or "EAP" means any amount that the Foundation may have the Manager pay to a qualified Beneficiary or for their account under the terms of a plan establishing an RESP in the Plan. - "Eligible Studies" means post-secondary educational programs that meet the Plan's requirements for a Beneficiary to receive EAPs. - "Government Grants" means any financial grant, bond or incentive offered by the federal government, or by a provincial government, to assist with saving for post-secondary education in an RESP. - "Income" has the same meaning as Earnings. - "Maturity Date" means the date on which the Plan matures, namely, the last scheduled contribution date of the Plan.
+In general, it is the year your Beneficiary is expected to enroll in their first year of post-secondary education. - "OSC" means the Ontario Securities Commission. - "Plan" means the Advanced Education Savings Plan.